top of page

 Hi Nostalgiacs!

-This week's Angel's Slice of the Pie has been inspired by a conversation I had with my friend MJ where we were talking about our collection of vintage cook books (I promise you, our conversations are a lot more rivetting than they sound!)
 It's no secret that I collect vintage magazines.
-It is one of my absolute passions and it is through this interest that I met MJ - also an avid collector himself - and a few other people I have become well acquainted with.
-But what a lot of people don't know is that I also collect vintage cook books and I get very excited when I find one to add to my collection (I do have a life - honest!)
+It is one of my absolute passions and it is because I'm an avid magazine collector that I got to meet MJ who is also an avid magazine collector himself.
+And the rest is history!
+But what a lot of people don't know is that I also collect vintage cook books and I get very excited when I find yet another one to add to my ever-growing collection (I do have a life - honest!)

 All the vintage cookbooks I currently have with me here in the States.
 The rest are still in London